[Please note: ACIM passages quoted in this article reference the Foundation for Inner Peace (FIP) Edition.]

 The one place where I think we might diverge a bit is when you say, “These qualities would enable us, if we chose, to understand, forgive, and release the people assigned to us by the Holy Spirit….Our part is special because we are uniquely able to forgive those particular people for our sake and theirs.”
 I don’t know if I have thought about it this way, but I think there must be truth in it.
 However, I think there is another side to it that is important to include.
 That is that the special qualities or abilities upon which the Holy Spirit fashions our special function point in two directions, inward and outward.
 First, those abilities allow us to tune into a truth or a light within us that becomes the content of what we have to give.
 That seems to be similar to your point—that these abilities allow us to let in the forgiveness that we are going to extend.
 But then they also point outward, to our brothers.
 The abilities make us particularly able to convey that forgiveness or light or truth to others in a way that affects those others, that helps them.

-For instance, right now, my partner Nicola is doing a healing session upstairs.
-She has particular abilities that I am sure I have somewhere in my being, but I'm not in touch with right now.
+For instance, right now, we have someone doing a healing session upstairs.
+She has particular abilities that I am sure I have somewhere in my being, but I’m not in touch with right now.
 These abilities point both inward and outward.
 They point inward in that, with them, she is able to let into her mind a particular perception of the patient as whole and complete and perfect.
 This perception is not just an intellectual concept, but constitutes a truly altered state.
-And the abilities also point outward, in that she is able to somehow transmit this perception to the patient's mind, so that it actually transfers mind-to-mind, and the patient then enters the same perception/state that Nicola is in.
+And the abilities also point outward, in that she is able to somehow transmit this perception to the patient’s mind, so that it actually transfers mind-to-mind, and the patient then enters the same perception/state that she is in.

 This, of course, is very much like what Helen was told in one of her visions, that she possessed a very powerful sending and receiving device.
 Her mind could receive in ways that other minds currently cannot.
 And her mind could also send in ways that others cannot.
 Both things were evident in the experience with Bill’s friend Joe: